 Step 3: Prepare the Surface

 Prepare the surface of the wall for installation by removing any nails and outlet covers.
 We also recommend thoroughly cleaning the surface of the wall with soapy water.

 For horizontal installation locate the studs along the wall and mark them with a level.

 Start from the bottom and nail directly to the wall framing when installing in a horizontal orientation.
 For applications where vertical orientation is desired, full-length furring strips must be installed 24 inches on center.
 Use standard or painted trim nails (15 or 16 gauge).
-Fastener length should be long enough for 1 1/4"-1 1/2" of penetration into solid wood.
+Fastener length should be long enough for 1 1/4 in. - 1 1/2 in. of penetration into solid wood.

 Nail through the top flange.
-A second nail should be placed through the bottom face of the board, approximately 1" from the bottom edge.
+A second nail should be placed through the bottom face of the board, approximately 1 in. from the bottom edge.